DOE Title IX Compliance at UCI

 The following policies and frameworks are applicable for sex-based cases, including sexual harassment and sexual violence cases:

 Consistent with the DOE’s statements in the Title IX regulation’s preamble regarding non-retroactivity, the regulations do not apply to the University’s response to sexual harassment as defined by the regulations for conduct that is alleged to occurred prior to August 14, 2020.
-Consistent with DOE’s statements, the Interim SVSH Policy applies to sexual harassment that is alleged to have occurred on or after August 14, 2020.
-Conduct occurring between 2016 and July 30, 2019 is covered by the UC SVSH Policy.
-Conduct occurring between July 31, 2019 and August 13, 2020 is covered by UC SVSH Policy.
+Consistent with DOE’s statements, the 2020 and 2022 UC Interim SVSH Policies appliy to sexual harassment that is alleged to have occurred on or after August 14, 2020.
+Conduct occurring between 2016 and July 30, 2019 is covered by the 2016 UC Policy on Sexual Violence and Sexual Harassment.
+Conduct occurring between July 31, 2019 and August 13, 2020 is covered by 2019 UC Policy on Sexual Violence and Sexual Harassment.
 This means all cases currently underway at UCI will continue under existing processes.

 Assessment of Sexual Harassment and Sexual Violence Complaints: